 Companies held in the portfolio during the year appear in bold type; only the first reference to a particular holding appears in bold.
 The portfolio is actively managed therefore holdings shown may not be current.
 Portfolio holdings should not be considered recommendations to buy or sell any security.
 It should not be assumed that investment in the security identified has been or will be profitable.
-To request a complete list of holdings at past year, please contact Harding Loevner.
-A complete list of holdings at December 31, 2020 is available on page 9 of this report.
+To request a complete list of holdings for the past year, please contact Harding Loevner.
+A list of the 25 largest holdings at December 31, 2020 is available on page 9 of this report.